wallaceEcoMod/wallace/README.md

 Please note the following post-install:

+1. *Wallace* uses the `maxent()` function in the package `dismo`.
+This function requires the user to place the `maxent.jar` file in the `/java` directory of the `dismo` package root folder.
+You can download Maxent <a href="https://www.cs.princeton.edu/~schapire/maxent/" target="_blank">here</a>, and you can find `maxent.jar`, which is the program itself, in the downloaded folder.
+You can find the directory path to `dismo/java` by running `system.file('java', package="dismo")` at the command line.
+Simply copy `maxent.jar` and paste it into this folder.
+If you try to run Maxent in *Wallace* without the file in place, you will get a warning message in the log window and Maxent will not run.

-1. If for some reason you are unable to view the tables in *Wallace*, please install (force if necessary) the development version of `htmlwidgets` by running this code: `devtools::install_github("ramnathv/htmlwidgets")`.
+2. If for some reason you are unable to view the tables in *Wallace*, please install (force if necessary) the development version of `htmlwidgets` by running this code: `devtools::install_github("ramnathv/htmlwidgets")`.
 You should be able to view tables now.